Essent/nativescript-live-engage/README.md

         });
 ```

-### Push Notifications
+#### Push Notifications
 To recieve push notifications when the agent sends a new message you need to send the push token to LivePerson.
-When you have a push token (GCM for Android and APNS for iOS) you can send it to LivePerson using `registerPushToken`
+When you have a push token (FCM for Android and APNS for iOS) you can send it to LivePerson using `registerPushToken`
 ```ts
 LiveEngage.getInstance().registerPushToken('your-token');
 ```

 #### Parsing message on Android
-To parse the push notification message on android in `onMessageReceived()` in your GcmListenerService, use `parsePushMessage()`.
+To parse the push notification message on android in `onMessageReceived()` in your FirebaseMessagingService, use `parsePushMessage()`.
 This will return a `PushMessageParser` object which has the method `getMessage()` to return the title of the push message.
 ```ts
 try {